About This Map

 (IHME Global Burden of Disease, 2023)

-- Percent of deaths attributable to lead in low- and middle-income countries: 83.1%
+- Percent of lead-attributable deaths that occur in low- and middle-income countries: 83.1%

 (IHME Global Burden of Disease, 2023)